wp-plugins/envoke-supersized/readme.txt

 1. Example of the Envoke-Supersized plugin in action on our own website.

 == Changelog ==

+= 2.1.3 =
+* Fix: Removed no longer used css that could conflict with some themes.

 = 2.1.2 =
 * Fix: Only check for overrides where is_singular() returns true, since they aren't supported anywhere else